Explore our process

 Trimming

 After pieces come off the wheel, we let them dry overnight until they’re about halfway dry, or leatherhard.
-Then we trim all the pieces using a sharp tool to refine the shape of the foot.
+We then trim each piece using a sharp tool to refine the shape of the foot.

 Attatching